jengalas/pz-adventures-jekyll/_drafts/2024-09-14-acadia-adventures-2024-day-11.md

 We were hungry after all of the work it took to uncover the old survey station, but we still weren't looking for a big meal.
 Rosalie's it is!
 And it's Blondihacks day, which means that we both had an interest in getting takeout again and bringing it back to the room so we could eat while watching the new video about the A3 switcher build (and probably a few others).

-I walked down just after 4:00pm and ordered a small house veggie.
+I walked down just after 4:00pm and ordered a small house veggie pizza.
 Just like on Thursday they said to give them about 20-25 minutes, but I figured it would likely be a bit quicker again.
 The place really wasn't too busy - surprising for a Saturday.

 In the meantime I took a quick walk over to Le Brun just to check out their menu again.
 Another idea I've had for a light meal is to just get a few appetizers from their menu, maybe along with an interesting drink like Death in the Afternoon.
 (We both really liked it!)
 Then I made a loop up Kennebec Street and over toward MDI Ice Cream to see if they still had blueberry basil sorbet on the menu (they do).
 Then I went back to Rosalie's and had less than 5 minutes to wait until the pizza was ready.
 It took 16 minutes this time.

 Back at the room, we somehow made the small pizza last for the entire Blondihacks video, so it worked out perfectly.
-I was craving something for dessert (like a piece of blueberry pie, or blueberry crepes from Sunrise Cafe - too bad they're not open) but decided to just wait until tomorrow.
+I was craving something for dessert (like a piece of blueberry pie, or blueberry crepes from Sunrise Cafe - too bad they're not open now) but decided to just wait until tomorrow.